mjpolifka/satisfactory-tools/readme.md

 - need to create a list of what buildings you need to create the factory
 - get an error when I try and recursively get ingredients for miner items
     - I'm trying to click on the raw material... what _should_ it show me?
+    - there's also a check in build_ingredients for what building it comes from
 - is there a way to make this callable as an api without decoupling the templates?
     - I think there was, it's in the pluralsight that I hated
     - if not, start considering when is a good time to refactor this into frontend/backend